San Antonio Drug Crime Attorney

 - We work to build a customized legal strategy for every single case.
 We take the time to get to know you, learn every fact related to your case, and create a defensive strategy to take to trial.

 Drug crimes are serious offenses in Texas.
-Any person charged with a drug offense in San Antonio faces the possibility of jail or prison time as well as major fines, along with other consequences resulting from having a criminal conviction on their record.
+Any person charged with a drug offense in the San Antonio area faces the possibility of jail or prison time as well as major fines, along with other serious consequences resulting from having a criminal conviction on their record.
 A skilled and experienced San Antonio drug charge defense attorney can use their resources to:

 - Obtain and review all of the evidence that has been gathered by law enforcement officials and prosecutors in your case.